 What are neutrophils?

-Neutrophils are the most abundant type of white blood cell.
-They influence the inflammatory response to infection, ingest micro-organisms, and destroy them by releasing enzymes.
+Neutrophils are the most common type of white blood cell.
+They are involved with the inflammatory response to infection, ingest micro-organisms and destroy them by releasing enzymes.

 What is neutropenia?

 Neutropenia is a condition where there are abnormally low levels of neutrophils in the blood supply.
 Neutrophils are an important type of white blood cell, vital for fighting off pathogens, particularly bacterial infections.

 In adults, a count of 1,500 neutrophils per microliter of blood or less is considered to be neutropenia, with any count below 500 per microliter of blood regarded as a severe case.

 In severe cases, even bacteria that are normally present in the mouth, skin, and gut can cause serious infections.